Who Was Maria Montessori?

 Dr. Maria Montessori (1870-1952) was an Italian physician and anthropologist who devoted her life to understanding how children develop socially, intellectually, physically, and spiritually.
 By carefully observing children all over the world, she discovered universal patterns of development which are found in all children regardless of their culture or the era in which they live.

-Dr. Montessori was the first woman to be granted a diploma as a physician in Italy.
+Dr. Montessori was one of the first women to be granted a diploma as a physician in Italy.
 Following her interest in human development, she assisted at a clinic for children with mental illnesses.
 She later directed the Orthophrenic School in Rome for children with physical, mental and emotional challenges.
 During this time Dr. Montessori lectured throughout Europe concerning the needs of children and their value to the future of our societies.
 She stressed the need to change our attitudes about children and their treatment.

 In 1907, Dr. Montessori was given the responsibility of caring for a group of children in the Rome’s San Lorenzo slum district.
 She began to see the importance of a positive, nurturing environment that changes with the developmental needs of the child.
 As she observed the children and their response to the environment, she saw them demonstrate capabilities and interests that exceeded her expectations.
 The set of materials used in the "Montessori" environment were designed over a period of many years by Dr. Maria Montessori and her associates, creating a concrete, physical representation of the concepts and skills that children are naturally motivated to learn in their normal course of development.